ncklinux/vagrant-ubuntu64/README.md

 ## Ubuntu Server installation
 Download the latest [Ubuntu Server](https://ubuntu.com/download/server)
-Follow the installation procedure (all defaults)
+Follow the installation process (all defaults), however, it is recommended to install OpenSSH Server.
+For username and password, type: vagrant
-User: vagrant
-Password: vagrant

 ## Ubuntu CLI
 Login with vagrant user